rzdude/trentlips_art_engine/README.md

 yarn install
 ```

-Alternatively you can run this command if you have node installed.
+Alternatively, you can run this command if you have node installed.

 ```sh
 npm install